benj-lazaro/python-crash-course/README.md

 # Python Crash Course
-My solutions on the book's chapter exercises
+Solutions on the book's chapter exercises

 ## What is it?
 Exercise solutions on the No Starch Press book entitled <strong>Python Crash Course</strong>, 3rd edition by <strong>Eric Matthes</strong>